32 Service Battalion: Unit Insignia

 The 32 Service Battalion Unit flag has links with the traditions of the founding corps.
 The official colours of the unit flag are Marine Corps scarlet and oriental blue with an intervening gold stripe and the number 32 emblazoned in the centre.
 These colours have a history of association with army services.
 The oriental blue colour of the flag is reminiscent of the old Royal Canadian Ornance Corps (RCOC) flag while the gold colour can be found on the former banners of the Royal Canadian Army Service Corps (RCASC), the RCEME Corps, and the Royal Canadian Army Pays Corps (RCAPC).
 The red stripe represents the Royal Canadian Engineers.

 Affiliated Cadet Corps

-2754 (32 Service Battalion) Royal Canadian Army Cadet Corps, located at Denison Armoury.
+2754 Toronto Service Battalion Royal Canadian Army Cadet Corps (RCACC), located at Denison Armoury is affiliated with 32 Service Battalion, parading with the same unit.
+Formed on November 1, 1963, 2754 Royal Canadian Army Cadet Corps (RCACC) has proudly served youth in the Downsview and greater Toronto area for over six decades.
+Originally affiliated with 5 Column, Royal Canadian Army Service Corps, the corps later transitioned to 1 Toronto Service Battalion in 1965 and is now affiliated with 32 Service Battalion, operating out of Denison Armoury.
+Over the years, 2754 has evolved from an all-boys unit into a modern, inclusive program following the integration of female cadets in 1975, while maintaining strong military traditions and standards.

+Today, 2754 RCACC delivers a dynamic training program focused on leadership, citizenship, and physical fitness, supported by specialized opportunities such as marksmanship and orienteering.
+Cadets benefit from structured training, community involvement-including participation in Remembrance Day ceremonies at York Cemetery.